10 Easy Employee Recognition Ideas for Shift Workers

 5. Feature Them Publicly

 Use your breakroom board, digital signage, or your ShiftForce scheduling app’s dashboard to highlight top performers.
-Seeing their name in lights—even if it’s on the iPad by the timeclock—feels good.
+Seeing their name in lights, even if it's just the top of a whiteboard, feels good.

 ShiftForce_Blog_[10 Easy Employee Recognition Ideas for Shift Workers] (2)